cxlisolaf/CSCI-5828-Foundation-of-Software-Engineering/homework01_NoSilverBullet.md

     chemist is discovering and identifying the principle of chemistry as a science and chemical engineering is to apply the principle and figure out how to deploye to scientific principle with proper technology to fit the reality and benifit more people.

-    Similarly, Computer science is the study of the principle of computing as a science and what's possible in computer science and what isn't.
-And software engineers have to take that set of scientific priciple and techniques, taking it into production and continuingly diliver to customers.
+    Similarly, Computer science is the study of the principle of computing as a science and what's possible in computer science and what isn't in various areas such as theory of computing, programming languages, systems etc. And software engineers have to take that set of scientific priciple and techniques, taking it into production and continuingly diliver to customers.

 ***